 - Contact WAG and provide a detailed description of your dog and photos.
 We may be able to help by linking you to adopters or posting on our social media.
 We can also provide you with our adoption application questions to help you vet potential adopters.

 - Before rehoming your dog, ensure that they are sterilised and fully vaccinated.
 Contact WAG for more information on how you can get this done.

 - If you are leaving Rwanda, we encourage you to try to take your dog with you.
-Please contact WAG for more information.
+Please check out our travel advice for more information!

 Someone I know is abusing a dog.
 What can I do?

 It is against Rwandan law to mistreat or abuse domestic animals under Law Nº68/2018 of 30/08/2018.
 If you know of someone who is mistreating an animal, please contact the police and your local cell or village leaders.